IAmDaanE/maze-algorithms/README.md

 #### Recursive Backtracker

 Starts in the corner and keeps going in random directions to cells that haven't been visited yet.
 It 'breaks' the walls where it passes.
-If it's closed in, meaning all cells around it have already been visited he will backtrack on his steps until there is another unvisited cell.
+If it's closed in, meaning all cells around it have already been visited, he will backtrack on his steps until there is another unvisited cell.
 This continues until all cells have been visited.

 #### Wall Follower